Are you wondering what type of beehive you should choose to get started on your journey?

 - Although you only need to lift twice a year, it will make for some very heavy lifting.
 Adding boxes below in spring means having to lift the other boxes, usually two or three.
 This is further complicated because the bees are likely to have built comb from one top bar to the other, making it impossible to separate the boxes without doing some very serious damage to the comb.

-The Warre hive is a fantastic beehive option for keeping bees naturally as long as you understand that all your observation will be limited to the entrance.
+The Warre hive is a fantastic beehive option for keeping bees naturally as long as you understand that all your observations will be limited to the entrance.

 4. Top Bar Hive